 A popular and free way to find out your sender score is to use senderscore.org, which will rate your score out of 100.
 The closer you are to 100, the better your current reputation is.
 The result is evaluated based on a number of factors including complaints, volume, IP reputation, bounce rate and more.

-Here are a few more tools you can use to get a better understanding of your current email sending reputation:
+Here are a couple more tools you can use to get a better understanding of your current email sending reputation:

 Once you have your baseline, you can start working on a strategy for improving (or maintaining) your reputation.
 Many small business owners discover that they have a subscription to an email service provider, but do not have their own dedicated IP address.
 This means that a low sender score is not your fault, as the rating is tied to your shared IP.

-Clickback uses its own IPs to send your outbound Email Lead Generation (ELG) campaigns.
-This means that a poor sender score will not hinder your deliverability, or do any further damage.
+Clickback uses its own IPs which are dedicated to a customers account to send outbound Email Lead Generation (ELG) campaigns.
+This means that a poor sender score will not hinder your deliverability due to someone else’s actions.

 2. Sign Up for Feedback Loop Services

 When recipients complain about your emails, your sender score takes a major hit.
 Feedback loop services, offered by most inbox providers, provide a means of tracking complaints and removing unhappy subscribers before they can further damage your reputation.